 Erected by Bayardo Somme Association.

 Location.
+54° 36.236′ N, 5° 56.895′ W. Marker is in Belfast, Northern Ireland.
+Marker is at the intersection of Shankill Road (Northern Ireland Route B39) and Argyle Street, on the left when traveling west on Shankill Road.
 Touch for map.
 Marker is at or near this postal address: 180 Shankill Road, Belfast, Northern Ireland BT13 1QT, United Kingdom.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Richard Mussen (within shouting distance of this marker); Big Bill Campbell and Alastair Von (Ziff) (about 120 meters away, measured in a direct line); Frizzell's Fish Shop Bombing Victims (approx. 0.3 kilometers away); C Coy.
 First Battalion Ulster Volunteers (approx. 0.4 kilometers away); Shankill Protestant Boys Flute Band (approx. 0.4 kilometers away); 36th (Ulster) Division (approx. 0.4 kilometers away); Abhainn na Feirste / River Belfast (approx. half a kilometer away); Divis Street / Sráid Dhuibhise (approx. half a kilometer away).
 Touch for a list and map of all markers in Belfast.